lucasallison/ctqc/README.md

-# CTQC: Clifford + T Quantum Circuit Equivalence Checker
+# CTQC: Clifford + T Quantum Circuit Equivalence Verifier

-A rust implementation of a quantum circuit equivalence checker based on the stabilizer formalism.
-The theory behind the code and the code itself is explained in more detail in `TODO` (reference thesis).
+A Rust implementation of a quantum circuit equivalence verification tool based on the stabilizer formalism.
+The theory behind the code and the code itself is explained in more detail [here](thesis.pdf).

 ## Usage